 A list of revisions that match a specific version label.
-To select a version label, enter it in the Label field, or aroup.
+To select a version label, enter it in the Label field, or click the Browse button to select one.

-A list of revisions that match a specific promotion List revisions in group files).
+List revisions in group A list of revisions that match a specific promotion group.

-To select a promotion group, enter the promotion group in the Group field, or click the Browse button to select version/revision
+To select a promotion group, enter the promotion group in the Group field, or click the Browse button to select one.

-List newest revisions A list of the latest revisions (if you selected multiple one.
+List newest revisions A list of the latest revisions (if you selected multiple files).

-Check tips against
+Check tips against version/revision

 Information that compares the latest revision with a specified revision.
-To specify the revision, enter a revision number, version label, or promotion group in the Revision field, or click the Browse button to select
+To specify the revision, enter a revision number, version label, or promotion group in the Revision field, or click the Browse button to select one.

-Advanced tab options Under the Advanced tab, you can restrict report information by generating a report based on author, user locks, owners, date range, or a combination of these options.
+4 Under the Advanced tab, you can restrict report information by generating a report based on author, user locks, owners, date range, or a combination of these options.